 This story is part of our continuing coverage of CES 2020, including tech and gadgets from the showroom floor.

 CES 2020 is the first tech show of the new decade, and it’s already setting the tone for the next 10 years.
-The usual product announcements were pushed aside by a flood of innovative, and sometimes strange, technologies.
-We rode an electric bike that glides across water, used a laptop that looks like a Moleskin notebook, and saw a television that can swing vertically to mimic a smartphone.
+The usual product announcements were pushed aside by a flood of innovative and sometimes strange technologies.
+We rode an electric bike that glides across water, used a laptop that looks like a Moleskin notebook, and saw a TV that swinga vertically to mimic a smartphone.

-The best tech, however, had higher goals in mind.
+The best tech of CES had higher goals in mind, however.
 Life-changing concepts arrived in full force, reminding us that technology is at its best when solving real-world problems.
 We’re not talking about small annoyances, but issues that impact both our lives and our world.

 Here’s the Top Tech of CES 2020.